GuidionDev/semantic-release-native/README.md

 ```
 ## Advanced

-By default for android semantic-release-native will attempt to look for your build.gradle file in the ./android/app/ folder.
-If your folder structure is different, pass the complete path to your file in the configuration property 'androidPath'.
+For android by default semantic-release-native will use `./android` for android folder and use `app/build.gradle` under that path.
+If your android path is different pass `androidPath` parameter into semantic release configuration

 For ios it takes the '/ios/' folder and attempts to update all subdirectories with plist files to the new version.
-If your plist files are not below a '/ios/' folder you can pass an alternative folder to iosPath in the semantic release configuration.
+If your plist files are not below a `./ios` folder you can pass an alternative folder to `iosPath` in the semantic release configuration.

 ## Fastlane